 When an object is completely or partially immersed in water, the pressure exerted by the liquid causes the object to experiences a push force from all directions that causes it to float.
 This pushing force is called upthrust.
 It always acts in a direction perpendicular to the object.
 The surface area of an object is directly proportional to the upthrust experienced by it.
 This means that the larger the surface area, the greater will be the upthrust experienced by it.
 Also, the pressure exerted by the liquid is directly proportional to the depth.
 This is the reason why the base of the object experiences more upthrust than the top of the object.
 In a nutshell, upthrust is a push force that acts on an object in the direction opposite to that of gravity.
 It is also known as buoyant force.
 The magnitude of upthrust can be calculated as a product of the volume of liquid displaced, the density of the liquid displaced, and acceleration due to gravity.
 The Greek scientist Archimedes was the first person to discover buoyancy.
 Upthrust force is also known as fluid force.

-Buoyancy is a property of matter by virtue of which it is able to exert a push force on the objects suspended in it.
+Buoyancy is a property of fluids by virtue of which it is able to exert a push force on the objects suspended in it.
 Buoyancy is exhibited by both liquids and gases.
-Helium is less dense in nature than the air.
-This helps a helium-filled balloon to rise in the air and float.
+Helium is less dense in nature than the air and hence, helium-filled balloons rise and float up in the air because they experience greater upthrust than the balloons filled with normal air.

 A force of gravity that acts on a ship in order to pull it towards the downward direction is opposed by a counterforce acting on it in the upward direction, called the upthrust.
 Both the forces acting on the ship are equal and opposite in nature.
 Hence, a balanced force is said to be existing.
-This balance in fluid force and the gravitational force helps the ship to float on the surface of the water.
+This balance between fluid force i.e., upthrust force and the gravitational force helps the ship to float on the surface of the water.

 When a rubber cork is pushed into a container filled with water, it experiences an upward force that does not allow it to sink to the base of the container.
 The magnitude of the buoyant force is greater than the weight of the cork.
 Hence, upthrust causes the cork to float on the surface of the water.